Photo by Diliff

 The essential Vienna experiences:

-- The Vienna State Opera: The second oldest continuously operating opera house in the world — book a standing ticket (€5–10, available 80 minutes before the performance at the opera house box office) for the extraordinary opportunity to hear Vienna Philharmonic-conducted opera standing in the orchestral section
+• The Vienna State Opera: The second oldest continuously operating opera house in the world — book a standing ticket (€5–10, available 80 minutes before the performance at the opera house box office) for the rare chance to hear Vienna Philharmonic-conducted opera standing in the orchestral section

-- Schönbrunn Palace: The extraordinary Habsburg summer palace (1,440 rooms — the most visited tourist attraction in Austria) and the extraordinary formal garden (the extraordinary Gloriette, the extraordinary Neptunbrunnen, the extraordinary Privy Garden)
+• Schönbrunn Palace: The Habsburg summer palace (1,440 rooms, the most visited tourist attraction in Austria) and its formal garden (the Gloriette, the Neptunbrunnen, and the Privy Garden)

-- The Naschmarkt: The extraordinary 1.5km open market — see the Where to Stay guide for detail
+• The Naschmarkt: The 1.5km open market — see the Where to Stay guide for detail

 Day 7–9: Budapest

-Budapest is two cities — Buda (the castle district and the hills, on the right bank of the Danube) and Pest (the flat, grid-plan commercial and cultural city, on the left bank) — connected by the extraordinary Chain Bridge (1849 — the first permanent bridge across the Danube, the engineering triumph that unified the two cities).
+Budapest is two cities — Buda (the castle district and the hills, on the right bank of the Danube) and Pest (the flat, grid-plan commercial and cultural city, on the left bank) — connected by the Chain Bridge (1849, the first permanent bridge across the Danube and the engineering feat that unified the two cities).

 Essential Budapest experiences:

-- The Hungarian Parliament Building: The most beautiful building in Budapest (the extraordinary Neo-Gothic building on the Pest Danube bank, 268 meters long — the largest parliament building in Europe — the extraordinary gold dome, the extraordinary turrets, and the extraordinary Rubik’s-cube-like precision of the building’s symmetry), accessible by guided tour (book in advance)
+• The Hungarian Parliament Building: Arguably the most beautiful building in Budapest (a Neo-Gothic structure on the Pest Danube bank, 268 meters long and the largest parliament building in Europe, with a gold dome, ornate turrets, and near-perfect symmetry), accessible by guided tour (book in advance)

-- Fisherman’s Bastion (Halászbástya): The extraordinary Neo-Romanesque terrace above the Danube on the Buda Castle hill — the finest view in Budapest (the Parliament, the Chain Bridge, and the extraordinary Danube visible from the extraordinary turrets).
+• Fisherman’s Bastion (Halászbástya): A Neo-Romanesque terrace above the Danube on Buda Castle hill, offering the best view in Budapest (the Parliament, the Chain Bridge, and the Danube visible from its turrets).
 Free access

-- The Great Synagogue of Budapest: The largest synagogue in Europe (3,000 seats, the most impressive Jewish architectural heritage in Central Europe after Prague’s Josefov)
+• The Great Synagogue of Budapest: The largest synagogue in Europe (3,000 seats) and one of the most important pieces of Jewish architectural heritage in Central Europe after Prague’s Josefov

-- Széchenyi Thermal Bath: The most famous of Budapest’s extraordinary public baths (the outdoor thermal pools, the extraordinary Neo-Baroque architecture from 1913) — the Budapest thermal bath culture (the city is built on 118 thermal springs, with 40 public baths, the most extraordinary urban bathing culture in Europe) is the most distinctive Budapest experience; Széchenyi is the most accessible and the largest
+• Széchenyi Thermal Bath: The most famous of Budapest’s public baths (outdoor thermal pools, Neo-Baroque architecture dating to 1913) — the city’s bathing culture (built on 118 thermal springs, with 40 public baths) is one of its most distinctive features, and Széchenyi is the most accessible and the largest

-- Ruin Bars: Budapest’s extraordinary converted ruin bar culture (Szimpla Kert — the original, the most famous, open since 2002 in a former factory; Instant; Fogás; the extraordinary bar scene of the 7th District)
+• Ruin Bars: Budapest’s converted ruin bar culture (Szimpla Kert — the original, open since 2002 in a former factory; Instant; Fogás; and the wider bar scene of the 7th District)

 Day 10–12: Kraków

 Train from Budapest to Kraków: 7–8 hours via Bratislava and Katowice, or via EuroCity to Katowice then regional.
-The journey can also be broken in Bratislava (the extraordinary compact Slovak capital, the only capital city that borders two different countries — Austria and Hungary — the extraordinary Bratislava Castle, the extraordinary Old Town, worth a half-day stopover).
+The journey can also be broken in Bratislava (a compact Slovak capital and the only capital city bordering two different countries — Austria and Hungary — with its own castle and Old Town worth a half-day stopover).

-Kraków is the most beautifully preserved medieval city in Eastern Europe — the extraordinary Main Market Square (the Rynek Główny — the largest medieval market square in Europe at 200m × 200m, the extraordinary Cloth Hall, the extraordinary St. Mary’s Basilica with the extraordinary Wit Stwosz altarpiece — the finest Gothic altarpiece in the world, 12 meters tall, 600 carved figures), the extraordinary Wawel Castle and Cathedral (the royal residence of the Polish kings, the magnificent cathedral where all Polish royalty was crowned and buried from 966 to 1795), and the most significant Holocaust memorial site in Europe.
+Kraków is one of the most beautifully preserved medieval cities in Eastern Europe — the Main Market Square (the Rynek Główny, the largest medieval market square in Europe at 200m × 200m, with the Cloth Hall and St. Mary’s Basilica, home to the Wit Stwosz altarpiece, widely regarded as one of the greatest Gothic altarpieces in the world at 12 meters tall with 600 carved figures), Wawel Castle and Cathedral (the royal residence of the Polish kings, where Polish royalty was crowned and buried from 966 to 1795), and the region’s most significant Holocaust memorial site.

 Auschwitz-Birkenau: The Auschwitz-Birkenau concentration camp (70 km west of Kraków — day trip by bus, shuttle, or organized tour) is the most significant Holocaust memorial site in the world — 1.1 million people murdered here, primarily Jewish.
 The visit is one of the most important and one of the most difficult experiences available to a traveler.
 Book timed-entry tickets in advance (free but required); guided tours are recommended.

-Kazimierz: The extraordinary medieval Jewish quarter of Kraków (the neighborhood where Schindler’s List was partly filmed) — the extraordinary Jewish heritage (the 16th-century Remuh Synagogue and Cemetery, the extraordinary Jewish Museum at the Galicia Jewish Museum), the extraordinary contemporary café and restaurant scene (the most creative neighborhood in Kraków), and the extraordinary art galleries.
+Kazimierz: Kraków’s historic Jewish quarter (the neighborhood where Schindler’s List was partly filmed) — layered Jewish heritage (the 16th-century Remuh Synagogue and Cemetery, the Galicia Jewish Museum), a lively contemporary café and restaurant scene, and a growing concentration of art galleries.

 Practical Information